-- 1 Open the transaction window (Invoices, Enter Bills...whatever you need) or record center (Customer Center or Vendor Center, that is). - 2 Click $^{\bigcup}$ at the top right corner of the window.
-The Attachments window appears. - 3 Click at the bottom left corner of the Attachments window.
-Your Mac's folders and files appear. - 4 Find and select the attachment (remember, that's any kind of file you want to attach). - 5 Click Open.
-QuickBooks attaches the file you chose to the record or transaction.
-A box with the document's name, date, thumbnail, and keywords appears in the Attachments window. - 6 Your file probably doesn't have any search keywords associated with it.
-Add some in the Keywords box
+- 1 Open the transaction window (Invoices, Enter Bills...whatever you need) or record center (Customer Center or Vendor Center, that is). - 2 Click $\bigcup$ at the top right corner of the window.
+The Attachments window appears. - 3 Click at the bottom left corner of the Attachments window. - 4 Choose an attachment method: - Attach File - Scan